rothsandro/eleventy-notes/Templating/Dynamic Content.md

 We first access our notes using the collection `collections.notes`.
 Then we apply our `featuredNotes` query using the `query` filter.
 Finally, we render the result as a list using the `renderAsList` filter and the `safe` filter to prevent the HTML from being escaped.

-Now open the page in the browser and should see a list of featured notes.
+Now open the page in the browser and you should see a list of featured notes.
 If you click on one of the links, you should be redirected to the note.